MicrosoftEdge/WebView2Feedback/specs/BackgroundColor.md

 # Description
-The `BackgroundColor` property allows developers to set the color that shows when WebView has not loaded any web content and when a webpage does not specify a background color.
-Color is specified by the COREWEBVIEW2_COLOR value meaning the background color can also be transparent.
-The WebView background color will show before the initial navigation, between navigations before the next page has rendered, and for pages with no `background` style properties set.
-To clarify the latter case, WebView will always honor a webpage's background content. `BackgroundColor` will only show in the absence of css `background` style properties.
-In that case, WebView will render web content over the `BackgroundColor` color.
-For a transparent background, web content will render over hosting app content.
-WebView's default background color is white to match the browser experience.
-It is important to note that while COREWEBVIEW2_COLOR has `A` an alpha value, semi-transparent colors are not supported by this API and setting `BackgroundColor` to a semi-transparent color will fail with E_INVALIDARG.
-Any alpha value above 0 and below 255 will result in an E_INVALIDARG error. `BackgroundColor` can only be an opaque color or transparent.
 The `BackgroundColor` property enables a seamless UI experience.
 Developers can replace the 'white flash' between loading pages with a color better suited to their application.
 For websites with no specified background color, developers can display web contents over a color of their choosing.
 They can also do away with the background color entirely with transparency and have the 'in between pages color' just be hosting content, or have hosting app content be the backdrop for webpages without a background color specified.

 # Examples
 ## Win32 C++